dattranclouds/dattranclouds.github.io/_posts/2023-12-20-azuread-authorization-roles.md

 - Click the **Regular Users** button to view the `/regular_user` page.
 Only users with app role **RegularUser** or **PrivilegedAdmin** will be able to view this page.
 Otherwise an authorization failure message will be displayed.
 - You can also use the button on the top right to sign out.

-> :information_source: Did the sample not work for you as expected?
+> **Information:** Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## Processing Roles claim in the ID token